hanicsgo/WEBSITE-AEYB/README.md

 Run `xampp` or `FileZilla` and open `apache` make sure this apache have port 80/443 to open files using latest stable build of BizPage or `make build-dev` to compile using latest dev build.

 # Usage
-1. Download or clone the `repo` and copy `anhemyenbai` directory to the root directory of Apache.
+1. Download or clone the `website-aeyb` and copy `anhemyenbai` directory to the root directory of Apache.
 2. Open `index.html` changed all
 3. It has stared, Congrats